Undergraduate Research Internship Program

 Modernist Archives Publishing Project (MAPP)

-The Modernist Archives Publishing Project (MAPP) is a critical digital archive of early 20th-century publishing history.
-With rich metadata, the site displays, curates, and describes documents that contribute to the ‘life cycle’ of a book.
-It uncovers the often invisible industry actors — editors, illustrators, reviewers, printers — who bring works into the public eye.
-The collection contains thousands of images from archives and special collections relating in the first instance to Virginia and Leonard Woolf’s Hogarth Press — letters, dust jackets, financial records, paper samples, illustrations, sketches, production sheets, and other ‘ephemera’ — but is actively expanding into other presses, with the long term goal of building the infrastructure currently lacking in book historical studies to engage a comprehensive comparative landscape of 20th-century book publishing.
-Newly digitized materials are presented with peer-reviewed summaries, biographies, bibliographical information, and other scholarly materials.
-A major project within MAPP, but not yet ingested into the operating system, is a large-scale transcription and data analysis project detailing all sales and purchasing records of the Hogarth Press, the first comprehensive quantitative and cultural historical project on the totality of a press’s sales history in modernist studies.
+MAPP or The Modernist Archives Publishing Project (modernistarchives.com) is a critical digital archive of early 20th-century publishing history.
+With rich metadata, the site displays, curates, and describes the often invisible or overlooked material documents that contribute to public understanding of the “life cycle” of a book, its production, reception and distribution.
+MAPP also uncovers the unheralded industry actors—editors, illustrators, reviewers, printers—who bring works into the public eye.
+Our collection contains thousands of images from archives and special collections relating primarily to Virginia and Leonard Woolf’s Hogarth Press—letters, dust jackets, financial records, paper samples, illustrations, sketches, production sheets, and other “ephemera”—but we are actively expanding into other presses, with the long term goal of building the infrastructure currently lacking in book historical studies to engage a comprehensive comparative landscape of 20th-century book publishing.
+We are a multi-layered networked digital archive: for instance, newly digitized materials are presented with peer-reviewed summaries, biographies, bibliographical information, and other scholarly materials.
+A major project within MAPP on booksellers and bookselling in interwar Britain, including the global circulation of modernist literature, includes a a large-scale transcription and data analysis project detailing all sales and purchasing records of the Hogarth Press.
+This work marks the first comprehensive quantitative and cultural historical project on the totality of a press’s sales history in modernist studies.
+CESTA research assistants have been pivotal to the transcription, analysis, and data visualizations of these rare historical documents over the past five years and continue to facilitate otherwise impossible to pursue research.

 Oceanic Imaginaries

-Ocean worlds make up more than 70% of our planet’s surface and tie together sprawling histories of empire, global capital, and migration.
-In an age of rising sea levels and heating ocean basins, the imperative to think with the maritime across disciplines, historical periods, and geographical regions is more urgent than ever.
-Oceanic Imaginaries serves as a creative commons for a wide range of specialist maritime projects currently underway at Stanford, led by faculty in Anthropology, Art History, English, History, TAPS, and the Doerr School for Sustainability.
+Ocean worlds make up more than 70% of our planet’s surface and tie together sprawling histories of migration, global capital, and environmental change.
+In an age of rising sea levels and rapidly heating ocean basins, the imperative to think expansively with the ocean across disciplines, mediums, historical periods, and geographical regions is more urgent than ever.
+Serving as a creative commons for a wide range of specialist ocean projects currently underway at Stanford, Oceanic Imaginaries spotlights both the rigorous specificities and the transdisciplinary scopes of ocean research through interactive ocean maps, curated bibliographies, and open-access resources.

 Senegalese Slave Liberations Project